how to make your house sustainable guaranteed

-The sustainable house renovation in Frankston South is an affordable renovation.
-Sustainability principles are the basis of the Frankston House renovation design, which you will remember as being economical, environmental, and social.
-So along with affordability, this house renovation is eco-friendly, healthy and meets the social and livability requirements of the homeowners.
+The sustainable house renovation in Frankston South is affordable.
+Sustainability principles are the basis of the Frankston House renovation design, which you will remember as economical, environmental, and social.
+So along with affordability, this house renovation is eco-friendly, healthy, and meets the homeowners’ social and livability requirements.
 This sustainable house renovation created social equity for the homeowners.

-The redesigned floor plan meant only a small extension added to the rear of the house with doorways and cupboards removed.
-And new doors opened up, the kitchen rearranged and walls removed.
+The redesigned floor plan meant only a small extension added to the house’s rear with doorways and cupboards removed.
+And new doors opened up, the kitchen rearranged, and walls removed.
 In doing so, the house became an excellent functional home for the homeowners.
 Salvaged and recycled materials feature in the renovation.

 second hand and salvaged building materials